-In general, a multi-armed bandit problem is any problem where a limited set of resources need to be allocated between multiple options, where the benefits of each option are not known or are incompletely known at the time of allocation, but can be discovered as time passes and resources are reallocated.
+A multi-armed bandit problem occurs when the benefits of each option are not known or are incompletely known at the time of allocation, but can be discovered as time passes and resources are reallocated.
 The name comes from a particular visualization of this problem.

 Imagine a gambler playing several different slot machines (sometimes called “one-armed bandits”), each of which has a different possible return (aka, some arms are superior to others, but the gambler doesn’t know which ones).
 The gambler wants to maximize his total reward and to do this, every round he can choose an arm to pull from whatever number of arms he has.
 Resulting from this predicament iterated over many rounds, the gambler has two choices: he can either keep playing whichever arm has had the greatest return so far, or he can take a random action to pull some other arm, knowing that while some may be more optimal than his current best arm, some may be less.
 In machine learning, the tradeoff between these options is called the exploration/exploitation tradeoff.